Qtom-99/ERVscanner/README.md

 ]
 ERVscanner is a pipeline to estimate non-reference ERV insertions based on short-read whole genome sequence data.
 The pipeline consists of two parallel workflows, one for detecting insertions within annotated repeat regions (MRs) and one for detecting insertions outside MRs.
-The genotyped VCF file of insertions outside of MRs is output in <your_datapath>/vcf and the genotyped VCF file of insertions within MRs is output in <your_datapath>/inMR/vcf.
+The genotyped VCF file of insertions outside of MRs is output in `<your_datapath>/vcf` and the genotyped VCF file of insertions within MRs is output in `<your_datapath>/inMR/vcf`.
 In these VCF files, the flag `MI` tag in the INFO field was added to distinguish these two output.
 You can merge these files using tools such as `bcftools` or our in-house `merge_vcf.py` script.

 ERVscanner consists of seven shell scripts, which should be run concequtively.
+Some process could be parallelized to increase speed.

 ## Required Tools and Environment
 - Unix-like operationg system
 - Python3
-- bedtools 2.27.1
+- BEDtools 2.27.1
-- samtools 1.20 or higher
+- SAMtools 1.20 or higher
-- bwa
+- BWA

 ## Input files